Berkeley Slip and Fall Lawyer

 - Lack of employee training to spot and clean up potential hazards within a short timeline

-- Not following OSHA standards to provide slip, trip and fall protection for workers
+- Not following OSHA standards to provide workers slip, trip, and fall protection.

 - Elevators that are incorrectly leveled, causing a trip hazard